emre-ergun/mdbook-rust/src/advanced-concepts/macro-system.md

 - From the perspective of the compiler, your source code starts off as a meaningless text file.
 The job of the lexical analysis is to turn this meaningless text into a stream of tokens, and then classify the tokens.
 - Tokens can be grouped into several categories:
-  - Indentifiers
+  - Identifiers
   - Literals
   - Keywords
   - Symbols
 - The stream of tokens are turned into a stream of token trees.
   - Almost all tokens are token trees themselves, specifically leaf nodes.
-  - The only non-leaf nodes are grouping tokes such as paranthesis, brackets, or curly braces.
+  - The only non-leaf nodes are grouping tokes such as parenthesis, brackets, or curly braces.
 - Macros in Rust deals with tokens and token trees.

 ### Syntax Analysis